A Level - Photography

 In order to gain maximum benefit from this course students should budget for:

-- The purchase of a digital camera.
+- The purchase of a digital camera (ideally a DSLR).
 Teaching staff at Suffolk One can provide guidance regarding the purchase of a suitable camera at a reasonable cost.

 - Trips to galleries, museums and inspiring photographic locations in order to gain maximum benefit from this course.
 These will take place once a term and we aim to keep the cost below £15 for each trip.